 The notch-above Pierre Loti provides a spa and terrace bar/restaurant while the mid-range Orient Express plays up its location close to Sirkeci station.
 Though you won’t find Poirot in the lobby, it does have a pool and panoramic restaurant.
 To stay where Agatha Christie did, in the lap of fin-de-siècle luxury, the Pera Palace Hotel is a gorgeous reconstruction from the golden age of travel.
 Your budget should at least stretch to a drink in its sumptuous Orient Bar.

 For a few drinks with a view, the Beer Port is a convivial spot in Besiktas.
-In the same neighbourhood, the United Pub (Sehit Asim cad 26) and Beer Plus across the street are both decent choices to watch the game.
+In the same neighbourhood, the street of Sehit Asim cad contains the United Pub (No.26) and Beer Plus across the street, both decent choices to watch the game.
+Alongside, The Hope is lively and contemporary while the Totem Pub is more food-oriented.

 In Fenerbahce, The North Shield (Bagdata cad 183) features Sky Sports TV for Premier matches and a pub-like interior.